elior7557/minimal-ci-lab/README.md

 # Minimal Lab Setup

-This repository contains a Docker Compose file that creates a GitLab server and Jenkins container for CI/CD purposes.
+This repository contains a Docker Compose file that creates a GitLab server,Jenkins container for CI/CD purposes and Artifactory.
 Prerequisites

 ```